jim60105/docker-whisperX/README.md

 > [!NOTE]
 > Remember to prepend `--` before the arguments.\
 > `--model` and `--language` args are defined in Dockerfile, no need to specify.

+## LICENSE

+The main program, WhisperX, is distributed under the BSD-4 license.
+Please refer to the git submodules for their respective source code licenses.

+The Dockerfile from this repository is licensed under MIT.